Skip to content

 2. Bank’s Official Website or App

 There are several banks in the world that allow account holders to find their SWIFT code through a website or mobile application.
 Likewise, Bank of America shares its SWIFT Code details in the FAQs section.
 Bank of America generally uses this SWIFT code ‘BOFAUS3N‘ for incoming wire transfers in USD.
-But for foreign currency wire transfers, you can proceed with this code ‘BOFAUS6S’.
+However, for foreign currency wire transfers, you can proceed with this code ‘BOFAUS6S’.

 Bank of America SWIFT Code